andklapp/spigotmc-manager/README.md

 ## Dependencies
 * Java
 * Git
-* build-essential (for Ubuntu/Debian)
+* tmux

 ## Usage
 * To install a server, run the `install.sh` script provided and follow the prompts.
 * Starting, stopping, and restarting can all be done with systemctl as usual.
-* Updating can be done by calling the `update-spigot.sh` and `update-mcrcon.sh` as the dedicated user.
+* Updating can be done by calling the `update-spigot.sh` as the dedicated user.
 * Uninstalling a server can be done with the `uninstall.sh` script in the user's home directory as the root user.
+* There are a few configuration options in the `config.sh` file in the user's home directory.
+They are distributed usable defaults.

 ## Notes
 Ubuntu 18.04 changed the the way Java stores SSL keys.
 This will break SPigotMC's BuildTools.
 See